sashaobucina/CodingChallenge/README.md

 OR

-Run custom_parser.py through an IDE of yuor choice specifying proper command line arguments
+Run custom_parser.py through an IDE of your choice specifying proper command line arguments

 # Requirements
 Please run the program using pyhton3.x as to provide ASCII support for the "€" symbol